 1986 Tripp Sommer hired as Morning Edition host.
 Gayle Chisholm hired as Marketing Director.

 1987 Roseburg translator on the air.
 KLCC celebrates 20 years on air with party at Hult Center.
 Steve Barton becomes General Manager.
 Kris Fox becomes Membership Director.
-Pete LaVelle begins as music host.
+Pete LaVelle begins hosting Back Porch.
 Leslie Hildreth begins as news volunteer and co-host of Northwest Passage.
 Rooster begins hosting Tropical Beat.

 1988 "October Surprise" Radiothon.
 Tripp Sommer becomes News Director and host of Northwest Passage.
 Don Hein becomes Program Director.
 Jenny Newtson hired as Morning Edition host.
 John Bredesen hired as Chief Engineer.
 Lynne Phillips hired as Office Manager.
 Cina Kraft begins as host of Heartwood Hotel.
 Carolyn Spector begins volunteering as Book Reviewer.

 1989 KLCC's innovative daytime music format, Fresh Tracks, begins with hosts Michael Canning and Liz Wise.
 Sisters translator on the air.
 Fall Radiothon raises $70,000.
 Garrison Keillor reads from his new book for KLCC listeners at Lane Community College.
 Blue Plate Special ends.
 Live Wire call-in show on air with host Alan Siporin.
 Car Talk added to schedule.